 The easiest way to make cannabis oil is by using a cannabis oil extractor.
 Yes.
 These really exist.
 Here is what one Amazon verified buyer had to say about his cannabis oil extractor:

 If cannabis oil is legal in your jurisdiction you should be able to order them online.
 Just be sure to check your local laws first.

 Now That You Have Your Oil, Here Is What To Do With It

 Most people agree that the easiest way to use cannabis oil is by adding it to food or replacing ingredients that call for vegetable oil with cannabis oil.

 If you’re using a cannabis oil with a base oil like coconut or butter, you can replace the oil in your recipe with your cannabis oil infusion.
 Other than that, the rest of the recipe stays the same.

-Coconut oil is a popular choice.
-Butter is frequently used when the end-goal is to cook with the cannabis oil.
+Coconut oil is a popular choice, but butter can also be used for baking and cooking.
 This is commonly referred to as “budder” (bud + butter).